 The Developer is prohibited from selling the final two properties on the scheme until such time that they have taken on the freehold of all remaining land within the development.
-Fence House will have a separate Final Completion Certificate to sign-off this element of the build

 In the lead up to the completion of the final two properties, Homes England will prepare a red line boundary plan of the land that is to be the subject of the transfer - with the Developer and Homes England preparing the transfer documents in anticipation of completing the transfer.